Fair processing notice

 • New births

-• diagnosis of infectious diseases such as meningitis or measles (but not HIV or AIDS) which may put other people at risk.
+• Diagnosis of infectious diseases such as meningitis or measles (but not HIV or AIDS) which may put other people at risk.

 Under a legal obligation we share personal information with the Data Services for Commissioners Regional Offices who de-identify the information before sharing it with commissioning organisations.